VincentWei/mg-mesa3d/README.md

 # Mesa3D with support for MiniGUI

+NOTE THAT THE SUPPORT FOR MINIGUI IS STILL UNDER DEVELOPMENT!

 This is a port of Mesa3D (https://www.mesa3d.org) for MiniGUI.

 Naturally, we implement a MiniGUI driver for Mesa EGL implementation.